skemper/www.jhu-oose.com/toolbox/index.md

 **What Is It?** I bet you know what a browser is, because you’re reading this in one right now.
 So what is this doing in the Toolbox?
 Well, typically a web application is expected to work in any browser, but in the interest of keeping things simple, we test your application in only one browser.
 This is a somewhat realistic constraint because modern browsers are becoming more alike.

-**Our Choice.** Google Chrome is the most popular browser and it has some of the most advanced developer tools.
+**Why Did We Choose It?** Google Chrome is the most popular browser and it has some of the most advanced developer tools.

 **Where Do I Get It?** Chances are that you’re already reading this in Google Chrome.
 If you aren’t, [follow these instructions](https://www.google.com/chrome/).